wp-plugins/widget-logic/readme.txt

 * Switch to the default theme.
 If the problem goes away, your theme may be interfering with the WP conditional tags or how widgets work
 * Try the `wp_reset_query` option.
 If your theme performs custom queries before calling the dynamic sidebar this might help.
 * Try a different 'Load logic' point.
-Most wordpress conditional tags only work 'when query variables set', but some plugins may require evaluation earlier or later.
+Most wordpress conditional tags only work 'after query variables set', but some plugins may require evaluation earlier or later.
 * The 'Evaluate widget logic more than once' option may be needed if you have to use an early 'Load logic' point.